Gestures in Preaching

 “God designed the body to move.
 If your congregation wants to look at a statue, they can go to a museum” (Robinson, The Development and Delivery of Expository Messages, second edition, p.
 207).

-Listen to your sermons or even better watch your sermons and detect detracting mannerisms.
+Listen to your sermons or, even better, watch your sermons and detect detracting mannerisms.
 Dr. Bob Jones Senior was known for preaching with a cupped hand over his mouth when he wanted to emphasize a word.
-The reason he made this gesture is that he had dentures and once he was preaching and he punched a word and his dentures flew out.
+He made this gesture because he had dentures, and once he was preaching, he punched a word, and his dentures flew out.
 He caught them in mid-air.
-From then on he cupped his hand against his lips when he was preaching.
-Many of the preacher boys who sat under him also mimicked him not knowing why.
+From then on, he cupped his hand against his lips while preaching.
+Many preacher boys who sat under him also mimicked him, not knowing why.

 Principles of Gestures

-1. Gesture in the pulpit as you do in normal conversation except in a more exaggerated manner.
+1. Gesture in the pulpit as you do in everyday conversation except in a more exaggerated manner.

 Therefore, our gestures should be larger, more forceful, and deliberate manners.
-Gestures should be motivated by content not nerves i.e. pacing back and forth.
+Gestures should be motivated by content, not nerves, i.e., pacing back and forth.
 Billy Sunday is said to have walked a mile in every sermon.
 This was more showmanship to draw crowds than to communicate the content of his sermon.
 “Be careful, however, not to be moving constantly during the sermon.
-Your audience can grow tired following you around” (Vines, Jerry.
-Power in the Pulpit, Moody Publishers.
+Your audience can grow tired following you around” (Jerry Vines, Power in the Pulpit, Moody Publishers.
 Kindle Edition, 367).
 You do not want your audience to think they are watching a game of tennis.
+We should, however, work on making our gestures effective in helping our communication of God’s Word.
+I saw a preacher once preach with his thumbs in his pants pockets, trying to gesture with the rest of his hand.
+He needed to take his thumbs out of his pants pockets and use more intentional gestures.

 2. Gesture with your audience in mind.

 Your audience reads from left to right.
 Your movement should be from your right.
-To make main point 1 move to your right.
-To make main point 2 move to your left or the center.
-To make main point 3 move more to your left.
+To make main division 1, move to your right.
+To make main division 2, move to your left or the center.
+To make main division 3, move more to your left.

 3. Gesture to help explain.